Aliases for EHMT2 Gene

 GeneCards Summary for EHMT2 Gene

-EHMT2 (Euchromatic Histone-Lysine N-Methyltransferase 2) is a Protein Coding gene.
-Diseases associated with EHMT2 include choline deficiency disease.
-Among its related pathways are Longevity regulating pathway - multiple species and Lysine degradation.
+EHMT2 (Euchromatic Histone Lysine Methyltransferase 2) is a Protein Coding gene.
+Diseases associated with EHMT2 include Choline Deficiency Disease and Borderline Glaucoma.
+Among its related pathways are Cellular Senescence and Chromatin organization.
 GO annotations related to this gene include p53 binding and C2H2 zinc finger domain binding.
 An important paralog of this gene is EHMT1.

 UniProtKB/Swiss-Prot for EHMT2 Gene